-You may think your moisturizers, shampoo, hair spray, toothpaste, lip balm, tanning products, deodorant and makeup are harmless, but a look at the label will often reveal a long list of chemical ingredients, many of which could be hazardous to your health.
+You may think your moisturizers, shampoo, hair spray, toothpaste, lip balm, tanning products, deodorant, and makeup are harmless, but a look at the label will often reveal a long list of chemical ingredients, many of which could be hazardous to your health.
 Moreover, companies that claim their products are all-natural should contain ingredients that are easily recognizable as natural components and not a list of chemical names.
 And unfortunately, according to the Environmental Working Group (EWG), the government cannot mandate safety studies of cosmetics.
-Therefore, only 11 percent of the 10,500 ingredients used in cosmetics and documented by the FDA have been assessed for safety by the Cosmetics Review Panel.
-The 89 percent of ingredients that remain are used on more than 99 percent of all products on the market.
+Therefore, the FDA Cosmetic Review Panel has only assessed 11% of the 10,500 ingredients used in cosmetics for safety.
+The 89% of remaining ingredients are found in more than 99% of all products on the market.

 “What’s the point?” you may ask.
-The National Institute of Occupational Safety and Health reported that nearly 900 toxic chemicals are used in cosmetic products.
+The National Institute of Occupational Safety and Health reported that cosmetic products frequently contain nearly 900 toxic chemicals.
 And according to a June 2000 Cancer Coalition press release, “Cancer and health risk experts recently concluded reviews that indicate mainstream cosmetics and personal hygiene products pose the highest cancer risk exposures to the general public, even higher than smoking.”

 Not convinced?
 Take into consideration that we have about six pounds of skin and every square centimeter (half-inch) of skin has:

 - 32 inches of blood vessels